Formula 1 Flags Meaning Explained

 F1 Racing Checkered Flag Meaning

-A checkered flag is waved at the end of a session.
+A checkered flag or the chequered flag is waved at the end of a session.
 The race leader is shown the checkered flag at the end the race.

 F1 Racing Black with Orange Circle Flag Meaning